SamSverko/SamSverko/README.md

 ### Hi there

-👋 I'm Sam, a front-end developer living in Canada.
+👋 I'm Sam, a Front End Developer living in Canada.

 📚 I'm a natural problem-solver and life-long learner who is not afraid of a challenge.
 I believe being able to have fun on the job makes any project possible.